TeachBooks/mirror_computational_modelling/book/preliminaries/linear_algebra.md

 ## Quiz Notations and Products

 :::{card} Exercise 1
-What is the type of the result of the product?
+What is the type of the result of the product (scalar/vector/matrix)?

 $\mathit{v}_i \cdot \mathit{A}_{ij} \cdot \mathit{w}_j$